How to cool a baby down in hot weather: 10 tips every parent needs to know

 One common misconception is to cover your baby’s pushchair or pram with a blanket to keep them cool and shaded - but this is incredibly dangerous.

-When you are out and about, Claire Cripps advises to avoid being out at midday.
-She says "The worst time to be outdoors is between the hours of 10am and 2pm, this is when the sun is at its strongest and most likely to harm the skin.
+When you are out and about, avoid being out at midday - the worst times to be outside are between 10am and 2pm, this is when the sun is at its strongest and most likely to harm the skin.

-If you plan on being outdoors try to schedule it for outside of these hours, otherwise make sure to seek out shade.
-Look for a sheltered spot under a tree or use an umbrella to provide protection."
+If you plan on being outdoors, aim to go outside of these hours, or seek out shady areas.
+Look for a sheltered spot under a tree or use an umbrella to provide protection.

 Lucy is a mum-of-two, multi-award nominated writer and blogger with six years’ of experience writing about parenting, family life, and TV.
 Lucy has contributed content to PopSugar and moms.com.
 In the last three years, she has transformed her passion for streaming countless hours of television into specialising in entertainment writing.
 There is now nothing she loves more than watching the best shows on television and sharing why you - and your kids - should watch them.